seanhagen/workernator/docs/design.md

 If there *are* logs to be sent, `ReadJobLog` will send each output line in order.
 Once it has finished, it will close the channel.

+#### Stopping Jobs

+As part of starting a job, the library will keep the `*exec.Cmd` pointer around in a lookup table.
+The library will remove the pointer from the lookup table once the job stops running ( whether it completes successfully or not ).

+If a user makes a request to stop a job, the library will use the lookup table to see if it's a job it knows about.
+If it is, it will use `cmd.ProcessState.Exited()` to see if the job is still running.
+If it is, it'll use `cmd.Process.Kill()` to kill the job.

+#### Tailing & Concurrent Clients

+For all the other currently defined routes, the communication is a more traditional request & response.
+The 'tail' route is different, as it streams the output back to the client -- including output lines from before the client first connected.

 The caller of `ReadJobLog` can use the `context.Context` it passes in to cancel the reading of job logs, such as when a GRPC API client disconnects.